benofthebens/LSTM/README.md

 # LSTM
 This is part of RedPanda computer science project

-it is the most messiest code but i think it work
+it is the most messiest code but i think it works